kdupon/kdupon.github.io-old/_recipes/grilled-sausage--veggie-packets.md

 1. Preheat the grill to medium heat.
 2. In a large bowl, mix together olive oil, oregano, parsley flakes, garlic powder, paprika, salt, and pepper.
 3. Add meat and vegetables to the bowl and toss.
-4. Place meat and vegetables into a tin foil tray and cover with tin foil to make a sealed container.&nbsp;
+4. Place meat and vegetables into a tin foil tray and cover with tin foil to make a sealed container.
 5. Grill covered for 16-24 minutes or until vegetables are crisp tender.
 6. Top with fresh parsley.

-Description of the meal, goes here.&nbsp;
+Description of the meal, goes here.